PrakSambath/netflix/doc/convension.md

 ### 1.2 CSS
 - Only use lowercase for define class and id
 - Use dash (-) to seperate word
-- Use class selector to style the element

 ## 2. Grid System
 ### 2.1 Class name